 2. Revolver Espresso

 Arguably one of the first specialty cafes in Seminyak to kick-start Bali’s coffee craze, Revolver is the OG when it comes to boutique bean brands and expert espressos.
 This tardis of a café, tucked down a little laneway in downtown Seminyak, makes seriously good cuppas, with interiors that take you back to 1980s New York.
 The vibe is inner-city cool and you could very easily forget you’re in Bali with its slightly grungy warehouse feel.
 Unsurprisingly so, other Bali cafes have jumped on the Revolver bandwagon, meaning you can find these specialty brews in hip cafes like Watercress and Milk & Madu.
-And psst – they have Baby Revs on Petitienget, too, and Revolver Nights where you can sip one of our forever-fave Espresso Martinis.
+And psst – they have Baby Revs on Petitienget too!

 3. Coffee Cartel

 With a name like Coffee Cartel, it’s no surprise that this boutique coffee house in Seminyak means serious business when it comes to your daily cuppa.
 These top dogs are dominating Petitenget’s caffeine scene with their unique latte art seen on Instagram feeds around the world.
 Using their specialist Ripple Machine and using patented printing technology, Coffee Cartel can recreate any image or text right on top of your cappuccino or latte foam.
 In fact, Coffee Cartel has become such a cool cult cafe, they’ve opened a second location in Legian, which is where they roast their very own blends using both local and imported beans.
-And just like the Seminyak location, in Legian you’ll find Coffee Cartel’s signature pink interiors, dotted with cute potted cacti, subtle Mexican aesthetics and adorbs golden cutlery.
-Love!
+We love Coffee Cartel’s signature pink interiors, dotted with cute potted cacti, subtle Mexican aesthetics and adorbs golden cutlery.

 Coffee Cartel, Jl Lebak Sari No. 8, Petitenget, p. +62 812 3707 4458; Open daily 7.30am – 6pm.